Tips for effectively speaking to someone about their addiction

 By focusing on the addiction that is the problem, the person will be more willing to see how their actions are negatively affecting their life.
 In addition, it is easier for a person to take responsibility for the harmful actions when they do not feel attacked.
 So focus on the problem and remember that this is someone you care about and who you want to help get better at.

 When we can speak to others with kindness, compassion, and a degree of understanding, we are in a much better position to help that person get better.
-Nobody wants to spend an hour listening to someone criticize them and talk about all the bad things they do.
-If we can focus away from the person on the problem, it becomes much easier to address the real problem.
+No one wants to be criticized or constantly reminded of the “bad” things they do.
+If we can focus away from the person and instead on the treatment of the disease, it becomes much easier to get to and address the real problem.